artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 Prepare character for the script.

-1. An armature need to have 10 fingers, 3 bones each.
+1. Spine should contain 4 bones, and one neck bone and one head.
+2. 2 shoulder bones are required
-2. 2 arms, 2 legs.
+3. 2 arms, 2 legs.
 3 bones for the each limb is required.
 Also the armature can have twist bones for limbs.
-3. Spine should contain 4 bones, and one neck bone and one head.
+4. An armature need to have 10 fingers, 3 bones each.
-4. Separate toes and face rig is not supported for now.
+5. Separate toes and face rig is not supported for now.
-5. Character can have breast bones.
+6. Character can have breast bones.

 If bones with this structure is named properly, and you have related mapping.
 You can just select related mapping and press `Convert character to rigify by mapping`